adityasingh-lab/adityasingh-lab.github.io/_posts/2024-12-24-apim-oauth-client-cred-simple.md

 ## OAuth Overview

-OAuth began as a solution to a common problem i.e.: Users needing to share access to their accounts on one platform with another platform without sharing their credentials.
+OAuth began as a solution to a common problem i.e.: _Users needing to share access to their accounts on one platform with another platform without sharing their credentials_.
 The need arose primarily from the experiences of developers working on platforms like Twitter and Flickr.
 They needed a secure way to delegate access without compromising user privacy.
 The first version, OAuth 1.0, was created in December 2007 as an open protocol.
 It was spearheaded by Blaine Cook (Twitter) and Chris Messina (Flickr) with contributions from other developers.

 OAuth 2.0, published in October 2012, it introduced the use of bearer tokens, making it easier for developers to implement.
 OAuth 2.0 also expanded its use cases, enabling mobile and web applications to use delegated authorization seamlessly.
 Over time, OAuth 2.0 became widely adopted by major platforms like Google, Facebook, and Microsoft.
 It has since been enhanced with extensions and best practices such as: